apache/nuttx/configs/README.txt

   This is the port of NuttX to the Shenzhou development board from www.armjishu.com.
 This board features the STMicro STM32F107VCT MCU.

+configs/spark
+  Board support for the Spark Core from Spark Devices http://www.sparkdevices.com).
+  This board features the STM32103CBT6 MCU from STMicro.

 configs/skp16c26
   Renesas M16C processor on the Renesas SKP16C26 StarterKit.
 This port uses the GNU m32c toolchain.
 STATUS:  The port is complete but untested